-Fig. 8: Path in parameter space for different initial conditions.
+Fig. 8: Robustness to different initial conditions.
 The parameters' values are divided by their maximum value achieved over all runs.
 AutoTune converges to a configuration with 100% trajectory completion for all initial conditions.
 Initialization strongly affects the converge speed.
 All runs converge to a different optimum, demonstrating the multi-modal characteristic of the optimization function.

-completion for all initial conditions.
-However, while some require as little as 50 iterations, others require up to 1K to converge.
-Interestingly, the approach follows different paths in the optimization space for every initialization.
-In addition, the sampling converges to a different local optimum for each initial condition.
+to a different local optimum for each initial condition.
 This behavior empirically shows that the relationship between parameters and performance at high-speed is multi-modal, i.e. different controller parameters have the same performance.
-These characteristics of the optimization function represent a challenge for gradient-based and Bayesian methods [4], [6], [6], which tend to converge to the mean between different optima.
-Conversely, since Metropolis-Hastings sampling can approximate any probability distribution under relatively mild assumptions, our approach does not suffer from the multi-modal nature of the function between performance and controller configurations.
+These characteristics of the optimization function represent a challenge for gradient-based and Bayesian methods [6], [8], [8], which tend to converge to the mean between different optima.
+Conversely, since Metropolis-Hastings sampling can approximate any probability distribution under relatively mild assumptions, our approach does not suffer from the multimodal nature of the optimization function.